leighklotz/llamafiles/llm_el/README.md

 This will rewrite the current region using the LLM, replacing the region with the LLM's output.

+### `llm-load-model`
+`M-x llm-load-model` loads the specified LLM.

+### `llm-query-replace`
+`M-x llm-query-replace` uses the LLM to generate replacement text for occurrences matching a specified regular expression in the buffer, based on a user-provided prompt.

 ### `llm-explain-output`

 The `llm-explain-output` function is used in `comint-mode` to understand and explain the output in